loneconstruct/curation-project/README.md

 ### 5 open-source software applications for creative/productive work that I recommmend.

 ## 1. Blender
 [Blender](https://www.blender.org/) is a complete 3D animation and asset creation suite.
 It is highly extensible and customizable out of the box, supporting scripts and add-ons provided by the community.
+It has a wide range of capabilities, such as modeling, sculpting, animation, video editing/compositing, and even particle simulation, just to name some.

 ![Blender 4](https://docs.blender.org/manual/en/latest/_images/getting-started_about_introduction_screenshot.jpg)

 ## 2. Godot
 [Godot](https://godotengine.org/) is an advanced game engine that competes with state-of-the-art proprietary game engines such as Unity.
-It is completely free to use and modify, and there are no licensing or royalty fees.
+It is completely free to use and modify, and there are no licensing or royalty fees, unlike other well-established game engines.
 Many highly commercially successful games have been developed using the Godot engine.

 ![Godot](https://upload.wikimedia.org/wikipedia/commons/e/e3/Godot3.4.png)